SpikaApp/spika-extension/docs/alerts.md

 ---

-- 111: Asset successfully registered
-- 112: Failed to register asset
+- 112: Failed to find asset on chain